Phileosopher/toolbox/README.md

 - 🐍 if it runs in Python
 - 🔌 if it's an API or has API documentation
 - ⦿ for a data-heavy tool that may interest devs
+- $ if it does cost at least some money

 These are volatile out-of-the-box OS estimations for several reasons: